From over-the-counter drugs to common foods and beverages, the cause of your restless nights might be right in front of you

 That might be fine and dandy in the morning when you need a blast of energy, but at night, it’s the enemy to restful sleep.
 Consuming caffeine 3 and even 6 hours before bedtime can reduce total sleep time by more than 1 hour each night.

-Sneaky sources of caffeine you need to know about
+Sneaky sources of caffeine in your diet that you need to know about

 Avoiding caffeine is tough because food and beverage manufacturers are not required to list the amounts contained.
 Even that cup of decaffeinated coffee has caffeine as much as 32 mg.
 A regular cup has 100 – 200 mg.
 Hot chocolate can have 20 mg.
 Watch out for fancy waters that are touted as energy boosters.
 Vitamin Water Energy has 50 mg.